Pluvie/ion/doc/README.md

 arm64, etc.).
 We just take this step a little further and add the `int` size into the mix.
 This ensures:

-  - simplicity: we just have one `int` type and the code adapts when compiled.
+  - **simplicity**: we just have one `int` type and the code adapts when compiled.
-  - portability: for the same reason, the best portable code is code written once and compiled many times for different architectures, without intervention.
+  - **portability**: for the same reason, the best portable code is code written once and compiled many times for different architectures, without intervention.
-  - efficiency: `int` is operated in a single hardware instruction and therefore is the fastest type for the target architecture.
+  - **efficiency**: `int` is operated in a single hardware instruction and therefore is the fastest type for the target architecture.

 In summary we think that the solution to hardware changes *must not come from inside the language*, but instead must be defined outside.
 Over time, ⚡️ION⚡️ wants to map all relevant platforms as compilation targets, and define its widths and boundaries once and for all.
-When new platforms will come -- think about 128 and 256 bit architectures -- we will have to just define their platform header and make no changes to the code base.
-This is much better than the standard C way which would be to introduce `int128_t` and `int256_t` types that add more confusion and potentially break ABI compatibility on libraries as seen before.
+When new platforms will come -- like 128 and 256 bit architectures -- we will have to just define their platform header and make no changes to the code base.
+This is much better than the other way used until now which would be to introduce `int128_t` and `int256_t` types that add more confusion and reduce portability.

 #### Pointers and Main